emqx/emqx-docs/en_US/data-integration/data-bridge-dynamo.md

 ## Create a Rule with DynamoDB Sink for Events Recording

-This section demonstrates how to create a rule to record the clients' online/offline status and write the events data to the DynamoDB table `mqtt_msg` through an action with configured Sink.
+This section demonstrates how to create a rule for recording the clients' online/offline status and writing the events data to the DynamoDB table `mqtt_msg` via a configured Sink.

 ::: tip